Sony: Consumer robotics

+In 1999, the company launched AIBO, an autonomous dog-shaped robotic pet capable of learning, interacting with its environment, and expressing synthetic emotions.
+Sony expanded its consumer robotics division with the release of QRIO in 2003, a bipedal humanoid robot capable of running, voice recognition, and dancing.
+In 2007, Sony introduced Rolly, an egg-shaped robotic music player that performed choreographed movements to audio playback.

+Following extensive corporate restructuring under CEO Howard Stringer in 2006, Sony shuttered its robotics development, ending AIBO production and shelving the commercial release of QRIO to reallocate capital toward core consumer electronics.

+After a ten-year hiatus, CEO Kaz Hirai announced in 2016 that Sony would re-enter the field of AI-driven consumer robotics.
+In 2018, the company officially launched a modernized iteration of AIBO (ERS-1000), incorporating deep-learning neural networks, cloud connectivity, integrated image sensors and facial recognition technology.

+Drones

+Sony expanded into unmanned aerial mobility in 2015 by partnering with autonomous driving startup ZMP Inc. to form Aerosense Inc., a joint venture focused on developing industrial vertical takeoff and landing drones and cloud-based aerial image processing systems for commercial surveying and inspection.

+In November 2020, Sony announced its independent consumer and professional drone division under the brand name Airpeak.
+At CES 2021, the company unveiled the Airpeak S1, designated as the world's smallest drone capable of carrying a full-frame Sony Alpha mirrorless camera system, targeting professional filmmakers and aerial photographers.

+Facing strong market competition and low sales volume, Sony announced in late 2024 that it was exiting the drone market, officially discontinuing sales of the Airpeak S1 and its related hardware ecosystem by March 31, 2025.

 Healthcare and biotechnology

 Sony has targeted medical, healthcare and biotechnology business as a growth sector in the future.
 The company acquired iCyt Mission Technology, Inc. (renamed Sony Biotechnology Inc. in 2012), a manufacturer of flow cytometers, in 2010 and Micronics, Inc., a developer of microfluidics-based diagnostic tools, in 2011.

 In 2012, Sony announced that it would acquire all shares of So-net Entertainment Corporation, the largest shareholder of M3, Inc., an operator of portal sites (m3.com, MR-kun, MDLinx and MEDI:GATE) for healthcare professionals.

 On 28 September 2012, Olympus and Sony announced that the two companies will establish a joint venture to develop new surgical endoscopes with 4K resolution (or higher) and 3D capability.
 Sony Olympus Medical Solutions Inc. (Sony 51%, Olympus 49%) was established on 16 April 2013.

 On 28 February 2014, Sony, M3 and Illumina established a joint venture called P5, Inc. to provide a genome analysis service for research institutions and enterprises in Japan.